 Events and Fairs

-The EducationUSA Advising Center at the American Language Center in Amman provides students, who are interested in studying in the United States of America, with the following services in Arabic and English, free of charge:
+The EducationUSA Advising Center provides students who are interested in studying in the United States of America, with the following services in Arabic and English, free of charge:

 - Undergraduate and Graduate Information Sessions